tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 For example, in the statement |br|
 ``SELECT x, y FROM t ORDER BY UPPER(z);`` |br|
-``ORDER BY UPPER(z)`` means "order by the uppercase form of column ``t.z``", which may be similar to doing ordering in a case-insensitive manner.
+``ORDER BY UPPER(z)`` means "order by the uppercase form of column ``t.z``", which may be similar to doing ordering with one of Tarantool's case-insensitive collations.

 Type 3 is illegal if the SELECT statement contains :ref:`UNION or EXCEPT or INTERSECT <sql_union>`.